DirkPersky/typo3-dp_cookieconsent/README.md

 ## Features
 ### CS_SEO
-This Plugin extends the Config from (CS_SEO)[https://extensions.typo3.org/extension/cs_seo/] so that the Google analytics script and tag manager will fire after the Cookie is accepted.
+This Plugin extends the Config from (CS_SEO)[https://extensions.typo3.org/extension/cs_seo/] so that the Google analytics script, tag manager and piwiki will fire after the Cookie is accepted.

 ### load scripts after accepting
 **load script sources**